Biomedical imaging

 - Functional Near Infrared Spectroscopy (fNIRS).

 We develop imaging analysis tools with specialties in microCT and microscopy methods for mechanobiology research, and MRI-based connectomics for the diagnosis and treatment of brain diseases and disorders.
+We apply preclinical and clinical imaging modalities to a range of biomedical engineering fields including musculoskeletal, neurological and mechanobiological research.

 -